Athletes - Rights and Responsibilities

 be available for testing at all times

-take responsibility (in relation to anti-doping) for what you ingest or use
+take responsibility for what they ingest or use

-tell your National Governing Body and International Federation if you have committed an Anti-Doping Rule Violation within the last 10 years
+tell UKAD and their International Federation if they have committed an Anti-Doping Rule Violation within the last 10 years

 co-operate in any doping investigations when asked to do so